Skip to main content

 Platform team workflow:

-# One-time setup
+# One-time install

-agentboot setup --org acme-corp
+agentboot install --hub --org acme-corp

 # Edit agentboot.config.json, add custom personas, traits, hooks, domain layers